-However, finding the right approach to combine social media loyalty programs with email can be tricky.
+However, finding the right approach to combine loyalty programs with email can be tricky.
 Especially depending on your industry.
-With that in mind, let’s take a look at how you can benefit from social media loyalty programs being integrated with email marketing on a regular basis.
+With that in mind, let’s take a look at how you can benefit from loyalty programs being integrated with email marketing on a regular basis.

 Benefits of Integrating Social Media Platforms with Email Marketing

 Before getting into the “how”, let’s take a look at “why” social media loyalty programs are such a good fit for email marketing.
 After all, users who rely on social media platforms also use personal emails for correspondence.
 Finding yourself in that spot can grant your business several benefits, such as:

 1) Increased Brand Awareness

 Being present on both social media and email will increase your chances of encouraging customers to visit your landing pages.
 It also ensures that your brand is known in both B2C and B2B sectors.
 This is because your pushing sales campaigns on two fronts at once..

 Following on from increased brand awareness, having more touchpoints can increase customer loyalty.
 The more memorable your brand is, and the more you’re rewarding customers through loyalty programs, the more likely they are to keep purchasing from you.

 3) Easier Data Collection

 Data collection is an important part of running a successful ecommerce store.
 It will allow you to personalize email marketing content and segment your audience more precisely for each upcoming campaign.
 Having active social media and loyalty programs in conjunction with email marketing will help your sales department create a much better advertisement funnel as a result.